-The newly elected President of South Korea Yoon Suk-yeol has expressed his thoughts and assured to provide aid shipments and vaccines without linking humanitarian assistance with political differences.
+The newly elected President of South Korea Yoon Suk-yeol has expressed his thoughts and assured him to provide aid shipments and vaccines without linking humanitarian assistance with political differences.
 However, it is unclear whether the outbreak would lead to the North changing its mind about cooperation.

-Meanwhile, the South Korean military force revealed that North Korea has fired three ballistic missiles on May 12.
+Meanwhile, the South Korean military force revealed that North Korea fired three ballistic missiles on May 12.
 Possibly, after the acknowledgment of the first COVID outbreak.

 The news has been backed by Japan’s Defense Ministry as the coastguard confirmed the launch and alerted, “North Korea appears to have launched a missile.”

 Despite having limited resources North Korea has managed to develop nuclear weapons and there are frequent instances caught on satellite imagery that indicates North Korea is preparing for nuclear testing.
 However, the public emergence of COVID in Pyongyang could also have repercussions on North Korea’s nuclear program.